 So you want to wake up looking like Beyonce?

 Yes, so do I, and I’m one step closer by treating my lashes every single night to a swipe of serum.
-I haven’t just been trying one serum though… I’ve been the human guinea pig for 6 weeks now, trialling two: fLash lash amplifying serum, $59, and Revitalash Eyelash Conditioner Serum $133 for 2ml or $167 for 3.5ml.
+I haven’t just been trying one serum though… I’ve been the human guinea pig for 6 weeks now, trialling two: fLash lash amplifying serum, $59, and Revitalash Eyelash Conditioner Serum, $120 for 2ml or $185 for 3.5ml.

 I’ve used fLash lash serum before, and saw a little growth, but I wasn’t entirely convinced within a month and gave up.
 This time, I persevered, pitching fLash vs Revitalash (and hoping one wasn’t hugely different from the other and would leave me looking cross-eyed).

-I took both fLash and Revitalash serums all the way to Hawaii on our honeymoon, even applying it on the plane (well, I said every night) and finally, the verdict is in.
+I took both fLash and Revitalash serums all the way across the Pacific for our Hawaii Honeymoon, even applying it on the plane (well, I said every night) and finally, the verdict is in.

 After two weeks of wearing Revitalash lash serum on one eye, and fLash eyelash serum on the other, we already had a small difference in results:

 Left = fLash length 5.0 mm volume 54.230 overall grade 3